Why Straining Homemade Yogurt Doubles the Protein Content

 - Make yogurt with milk that has been processed to reduce the water.
 This results in concentrating the milk and increasing the nutrient count.
 I often use Braum’s milk (a regional brand).
 They boast of 50% more protein in a cup of their fat-free milk.

-Disclaimer: As part of my Home Economics degree, I’ve had formal training in nutrition, but I am not a registered dietitian.
+Disclaimer: As part of my Home Economics degree, I’ve completed formal training in nutrition, but I am not a registered dietitian.